The Galaxy is a new Galapagos cruise boat, designed with all the modern conveniences the archipelago demands.

 NOTE: There is often a current at Devil’s Crown.

-We take our breakfast very early in the morning, allowing time for one last visit before we return home – the Charles Darwin Station.
+We have breakfast very early in the morning, allowing time for one last visit before we return home – the Charles Darwin Station.

 Here we can find out more about the research programmes, as well as seeing the resident giant tortoises and land iguanas that are kept here in breeding programmes, in an effort to preserve their endangered species.